Sung-Huan/ANNOgesic/docs/source/test_case.rst

 But, in order to testing ``get_target_fasta`` and ``annotation_transfer``, we used them as references first.
 After testing these subcommands, we will reorganize the data again.

-Putting wig, bam files and reads to proper location
+Putting wig, and reads to proper location
 ---------------------------------------------------
 For the test case, we can download reads from
 `here <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE38883>`_.